AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/Reading_Data_API.md

 ``string index``
 The index

-``string viewId``
+``string streamViewId``
-Optional view identifier
+Optional stream view identifier

 **Request Body**

 The Request Body contains a collection of `SdsStreamPropertyOverride` objects.
-The example request body below requests Sds convert the `Measurement` property of the returned data from meter to centimeter.
+The example request body below requests SDS convert the `Measurement` property of the returned data from meter to centimeter.
 ```json
     [
       {